oasis-open/odata-rapid/docs/rapid-pro-operations.md

 ## Actions

-Actions may have side-affects, are invoked using `POST`, and have parameters specified in the body.
+Actions may have side effects, are invoked using `POST`, and have parameters specified in the body.

 | Template | POST {resource-path}/{actionName}                       |
 | -------- | :------------------------------------------------------- |